We need more awe-robic exercise in our world.

 There was a bunch of fish swimming in the sea.

-And this rather young fish swam up to an older and wiser-looking fish and asked, "Excuse me, but I have heard of this wonderful place called the Ocean where all manner of living creatures and colorful things live?
+this rather young fish swam up to an older and wiser-looking fish and

 I have decided to go there where life is much richer.